eurekaclinical/aiw-i2b2-etl/README.md

-# Protempa i2b2 Destination
+# Protempa i2b2 Tools

 [Department of Biomedical Informatics](http://bmi.emory.edu), [Emory University](http://www.emory.edu), Atlanta, GA

 ## What does it do?
+This project provides:
-It is a [Protempa](https://github.com/eurekaclinical/protempa) destination for loading data into an i2b2 database.
+* a [Protempa](https://github.com/eurekaclinical/protempa) destination for loading data into an i2b2 database.
 Protempa destinations implement the `org.protempa.dest.Destination` interface and process output from the temporal abstraction process.
 See the Protempa project's README for more details on Protempa's architecture.
+* a Protempa data source backend for reading data from an i2b2 database.
+* a Protempa knowledge source backend for fetching clinical concepts from an i2b2 ontology cell.

 ## Version 3 development series
+Version 3 is primarily focused around performance improvements.

 ## Version history
 ### Version 2.4.1